He came to prominence with Reading, for whom he made more than 100 Championship starts.

 The 26-year-old has been a target in the past for the Championship club who are interested in taking him on loan until the end of the season.

-Born in Leeds, Rinhomota came to prominence with Reading, for whom he made more than 100 Championship starts.
+Born in Leeds, Rinomhota came to prominence with Reading, for whom he made more than 100 Championship starts.

 Advertisement